 Charity is not allowed to use the same tools as business because society subconsciously regards it as female, and discriminates against it the same way it has historically discriminated against women.
 Charity is subservient.
 The for-profit sector heads to the office every day to do the real business of the world, while charity stays at home and dabbles in idealism and sentiment.
 Even the governing structure of charity is patriarchal; business people direct nonprofit staff—seven in 10 of whom are women—from the perches of their board seats.

-A leadership problem
+A leadership problem – understanding women’s work

 Here’s the irony of it all, though.
 Survey people about the most important leadership qualities?
 They’re the ones most associated with women.

 Diversity is desperately needed to build a strong organization.
-That’s not lip service, that’s fact.
+That’s not lip service, that’s a fact.
 Surveys point to a need for the qualities women score more highly on.
 These traits include “expressive”, “plans for the future”, “reasonable”, “loyal”, “flexible” and “patient”.

-An article in the Harvard Business Review talks about second generation bias – unconscious, unintentional, but still present.
+An article in the Harvard Business Review talks about second-generation bias – unconscious, unintentional, but still present.

 It’s a trap for women: men who score high on likeability are also seen as more competent leaders.
 For men, the two leadership traits are complementary.
 Women are seen as less competent if they’re more likable.